oiliodev/perception/wp-content/plugins/ad-inserter/readme.txt

 > *   Ad blocking statistics
 > *   Multisite options to limit settings on the sites
 > *   Post/page exception management
-> *   6 custom viewports for client-side desktop/mobile device detection
+> *   more custom viewports for client-side desktop/mobile device detection
+> *   more custom hooks for custom theme insertions
 > *   Export and import of settings
 > *   Support via email